ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/byoi/overview_byoi.md

-# BYOI Overview
+# Overview of bring your own image

 You can deploy your own Linux-based container image as a Hyper Protect Virtual Server on the IBM Hyper Protect Virtual Servers.
-This feature is also known as bring your own image.
+This feature is also known as bring your own image (BYOI).

 This procedure is intended for users with the role _cloud administrator_ and _app developer or ISV_.